AguaClara/HFFVFDC/Manual.md

 ###Experimental Results
-After running trials with the fabricated float valve, the HFFV team found that, given enough sanding, the valve moved as it should.
+After running trials with the fabricated float valve, the HFFV team found that, given enough sanding, the valve moved freely in the vertical plane.
 However, three main things were taken into further consideration.
 These were the float size, the leak rate, and the amount of head.

 In regards to float size, the team had to try multiple iterations until finding a float size that worked.
-Ultimately, the team a function returning the length of the necessary float size and was able to fabricate a working float based on this calculation.
-This was covered in the Design Details section and is further explained in the Generalized Approach section.
+Ultimately, the team coded a function returning the length of the necessary float size and was able to fabricate a working float based on this calculation, which was covered in the Design Details section.

 As mentioned before, the leak rate was a value that the team could only measure experimentally.
 The team found the leak rate for the system built in the lab and later generalized that leak rate to future float valves.
 The leak rate for the sample fabricated system was determined by running the system with the valve in its closed position.
 The flow rate out of the faucet was adjusted in order to keep the water in the head chamber at a constant height.
 This meant that pressure going into the system was kept constant, meaning that the flow rate out of the faucet was equal to the leak rate of the float valve.
 The team calculated this flow rate as $.06 \mathrm {L / s}$.
 The generalized equation and the process the team went through to develop that equation can be found in the Generalized Approach section.